Reasons for BitLocker Recovery Prompt: Query the number of BitLocker recovery request

 How does DELL handle BIOS Update?

-This behavior does not apply to all Dell devices when applying updates as the BitLocker Drive Encryption is suspended.
-I advise to promptly restart.
+This behaviour does not apply to all Dell devices when applying updates as they BitLocker Drive Encryption are suspended.
+I advise you to promptly restart.

 When the BIOS setup file is downloaded manually, Please check the option “Suspend BitLocker Drive Encryption” as discussed in this guide “how to update the BIOS on your Dell system“.

-When will Dell update prompt the BitLocker Recovery Screen?
+When will the Dell update prompt the BitLocker Recovery Screen?

 BIOS-related changes or upgrades.
 This action only is enough to prompt the BitLocker recovery windows, because when a device is encrypted, it stores the state of the BIOS/UEFI settings thereby causing the boot measurement to change.
 These changes can cause the BitLocker recovery mode to be prompted!